 Sleep Medicine Billing Services in Connecticut

-Connecticut's sleep medicine practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, HUSKY Health requirements, and Novitas Solutions Medicare policies.
+Connecticut's sleep medicine practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Connecticut's commercial rules, HUSKY Health (a self-insured, state-administered Medicaid program with no MCOs) requirements, and National Government Services (NGS) (Jurisdiction K) Medicare policies.
 Our AAPC-certified coders specialize in both CT payer rules and sleep medicine coding complexity.

 AAPC Certified